haskus/haskus-system/doc/manual/memory.md

 ## Regions

 Regions are sets of cells in a buffer.
 A region is defined by the offset of its first cell in the buffer and by a shape.
-ViperVM currently defines two shapes:
+Haskus currently defines two shapes:
 * Shape1D: a set of consecutive cells, hence only defined by the number of cells
 * Shape2D: a rectanguler set of cells.
 That is, several consecutive sets of cells all containing the same amount of cells, separated by a fixed number of